On this page

 Ingestion debugger

-Use the Ingestion Debugger in Amplitude to check your requests, events and identify counts, and throttled users or devices:
+Use the Ingestion Debugger in Amplitude to check requests, events and identify counts, and throttled users or devices:

 1. Log in to Amplitude.

-3. Click on the Ingestion Debugger tab to access it.
+3. Click the Ingestion Debugger tab.

 User lookup